binarypatrick/binarypatrick.github.io/_posts/2022-12-18-lxc-plex-setup.md

 ---
 layout: post
-title: 'LXC: Setting up Plex'
+title: "LXC: Setting up Plex"
 date: 2022-12-18 23:00:00 -0500
-category: 'Service Setup'
+category: "Service Setup"
-tags: ['plex']
+tags: ["plex"]
 ---

 After setting up a new server, I wanted to migrate my plex install to the more powerful machine.
 This will be a jump from an i3-2100 to an i5-12500T.
 A substantial leap in performance.